Listen to the podcast:

 “For when I kept silent, my bones wasted away through my groaning all day long.
-For day and night your hand was heavy upon me; my strength was dried up as by the heat of summer.”
+For day and night your hand was heavy upon me; my strength was dried up as by the heat of summer” (Psalm 32:3-4).

 I’ve counseled many spouses who refused to take this advice.
-Instead of implementing a biblical plan to restore the brokenness in their marriages, they “nourished and cherished” other things that became replacements for their infected marriages.
+Instead of implementing a biblical plan to restore the brokenness in their marriages, they “nourished and cherished” other things that became replacements for their infected marital relationships.
 Here are ten of those marriage replacements:

-1. Ministry – Serving others is a common marriage replacement.
-Whether it’s a pastor or some other serving role, their “ministry” became the new “marriage partner.”
-The married to ministry problem is bigger than you might imagine.
-There is a lot of praise that can come through the door of ministry, which can be satisfying for a person in a dissatisfying marriage.
+1. Ministry: Serving others is a standard marriage replacement.
+Whether it’s a pastor or some other role, their “ministry” became their new “marriage partner.”
+The “married to ministry problem” is more significant than you might imagine.
+There is a lot of praise that can come through the door of ministry, satisfying the person in a dissatisfying marriage.

-2. Work – A person’s vocation is similar to the “ministry replacement.”
+2. Work: A person’s vocation is similar to the “ministry replacement.”
 It’s a place for a spouse to get his “approval fix.”
 His marriage is unfulfilling, so he puts all his energy, skill, and time into his job.
-He uses the “job card” as the answer to why he does not devote more time to the family.
-“I work all day” is his excuse, which can be a smoke screen to justify his anger toward his wife.
+He uses the “job card” to answer why he does not devote more time to the family.
+“I work all day” is his excuse, which can be a smokescreen to justify his anger toward his wife.

-3. Children – For a woman in an unsatisfactory marriage, her outlet may come through her children.
+3. Children: For a woman in an unsatisfactory marriage, her outlet may come through her children.
 Rather than enjoying her husband, she moves her primary human affection to her children.
 It is not unusual for the child-centered mom and workaholic dad to divorce after 35-years of marriage.
-After he retires and the kids are gone, the distractions are also gone.
+After he retires and the kids are gone, the distractions are gone, too.

-4. Flirting – Both husband and wife may resort to flirting in the workplace or in the church as a method to fill their cravings for “soul-to-soul” companionship.
+4. Flirting: Both husband or wife may resort to flirting in the workplace or the church as a method to fill their cravings for “soul-to-soul” companionship.

-5. Porn – Many men enjoy the private fantasy world of porn as a wife replacement.
+5. Porn: Many men enjoy the private fantasy world of pornography as a wife replacement.
 Through the Internet, they construct their fantastical narrative.
 The cyber women “virtually adore” the husband as he enjoys a temporary break from a dissatisfying marriage.

-7. Social Media – You can find the new “free therapy” outlet on the Internet.
-It’s your favorite social media site.
+7. Social Media: You can find an alluring “free therapy outlet” on the Internet.
+It’s the unhappy spouse’s favorite social media site.

-8. Approval – At the root of all of the brokenness in marriages lurks the desire to be appreciated by someone.
-If the wife is demanding or a nag or the husband is inattentive or harsh, the hurt spouse is tempted to look for any means to feel better.
+8. Approval: At the root of all of the brokenness in marriages lurks the desire for appreciation from someone.
+If the wife is demanding or a nag or the husband is inattentive or harsh, the temptation of the hurt spouse is to look for any means to feel better.

-9. Strengths – A person’s strength is their greatest weakness if they are using their strengths to fill their cravings while ignoring their marriage.
+9. Strengths: A person’s strength is their greatest weakness if they use their gifting to fill their cravings while ignoring their marriage.

-10. Distort the Truth – If your marriage is not what it should be and you don’t find help to resolve the problems, you will be tempted to alter God’s Word in some way.
+10. Distort the Truth: If your marriage is not what it should be and you don’t find help to resolve the problems, the temptation is to somehow alter God’s Word.
 Perhaps you blame your spouse or justify your anger.
 Sin unchecked, like cancer, will cause more problems.

 If your marriage is dissatisfying, do not ignore your “marriage replacements.”
 Ask God to help you identify yours and make a plan to cut it out of your life.